watilde/chest/README.md

 ## Usage

     chest usage       Show this message
-    chest put <file>   Put specified config file in the chest chest take <file>  Take specified config file from the chest into the project root chest list         Show list of config files in the chest chest open         Place config files from the chest into the project root as symbolic links chest install      Install all supported config files in the chest chest postinstall  Open and install
+    chest put <file>  Put specified config file in the chest chest take <file> Take specified config file from the chest into the project root chest list        Show list of config files in the chest chest open        Place config files from the chest into the project root as symbolic links chest install     Install all supported config files in the chest chest boost       Open and install
     chest close       Remove symbolic links created by "open"

 ## Sample
 ### chest put <file>